 Students will be required to submit a letter of recommendation from a principal, vice principal, private teacher, or guidance counselor who can address the student’s academic performance and any extracurricular activities they are involved in and why they think the student is a good candidate for the What Makes a Star?
 Program.

-This letter should provide directly within the application online.
+This letter should be provided directly within the application online.
 All letters of recommendation must be submitted on the school's official letterhead and signed by the person who is recommending the student.

 All you need to know about NYU summer program housing including rates, meal plans, services, and check-in/out.